-Apollo unfolded during the famous “space race” between the United States and the Soviet Union, but in September 1963, President Kennedy shocked the world by suggesting that the two Cold War foes might join forces for a tandem lunar mission.
+Apollo unfolded during the famous “space race” between the United States and the Soviet Union, but in September 1963, President John F. Kennedy shocked the world by suggesting that the two Cold War foes might join forces for a tandem lunar mission.
 “In a field where the United States and the Soviet Union have a special capacity—in the field of space—there is room for new cooperation, for further joint efforts in the regulation and exploration of space,” he said in a United Nations speech.
 “I include among these possibilities a joint expedition to the moon.”
-The President’s proposal was most likely driven by the soaring costs of the Apollo program and a desire to ease tensions with the Russians.
+The president’s proposal was most likely driven by the soaring costs of the Apollo program and a desire to ease tensions with the Russians.
 While there is evidence that the Soviets considered the idea, it was abandoned following Kennedy’s November 1963 assassination.

 3. Apollo suffered its worst tragedy before it ever left the ground.

 On January 27, 1967, astronauts Gus Grissom, Ed White and Roger Chaffee climbed inside their Apollo 1 spacecraft for a routine prelaunch test.
 As they sat on the launch pad, a spark from some faulty wiring triggered a massive fire that tore through the cabin’s pure oxygen atmosphere.
 A complicated latch system on the hatch made it all but impossible for the astronauts to escape, and by the time ground crews finally opened it several minutes later, all three men had died from asphyxiation.
 The fire marked the first time that American astronauts were killed inside a spacecraft.
 It grounded Apollo for 18 months, but it also led NASA to make crucial design improvements that increased safety and performance during the lunar missions.